remogatto/ftpget/README.md

 # Examples

-See the example in the [examples](https://github.com/remogatto/ftpget/tree/master/example) folder.
+See the examples in the [examples](https://github.com/remogatto/ftpget/tree/master/examples) folder.

 # Install